jez/thoughts/_posts/2017-09-27-on-leaving-facebook.md

 The only thing left to go was Messenger.
-I used Messenger almost exclusively in college both for chatting with friends but also for reaching out to people I happened to meet---it was the last thing to go.
+I used Messenger almost exclusively in college both for chatting with friends but also for reaching out to people I happened to meet.
 Today, I've finally uninstalled Messenger from my phone.

-It's rare right now for people to actively leave Facebook, but I have met many people who wish they could or are trying to.
+It's rare right now for people to actively leave Facebook, but a handful of people wish they could or are trying to.
 Since it's so uncommon, here's why *I've* made this choice:

 </section>